Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

 \subsubsection{General relativity}

-This section provides gauge fixing and ghost Lagrangians for a gravity part according to the same prescription used for the Yang--Mills theory.
+This section provides gauge-fixing and ghost Lagrangians for a gravity part according to the same prescription used for the Yang--Mills theory.
 We introduce a one-form object

 We note that $\ddd \www^{a}$ has a length-inverse dimension and $\bbb^{a}$ has length dimension; thus, $\HHH^{a}$ has a length-inverse dimension.
-We define gauge fixing and ghost Lagrangians using this one-form object as
+We define gauge-fixing and ghost Lagrangians using this one-form object as

 where the Planck length appears to adjust the Lagrangian forms to a null-dimension.
 Owing to the definition and nilpotent of each field, this is BRST invariant.
-We decompose it into the gauge fixing and ghost parts, such that:
+We decompose it into the gauge-fixing and ghost parts, such that:

+\paragraph{gauge-fixing Lagrangian:}p= First, we fix the gauge-fixing Lagrangian.
+We introduce a new one-form object